-VW and Ford specified that their potential alliance “would not involve” either company taking an ownership stake in the other.
-Rather, they said they are “investigating several joint projects, including joint development of a range of commercial vehicles to better serve the evolving needs of customers globally”.
+Volkswagen and Ford detailed that their alliance “would not involve” either company taking an ownership stake in the other.
+Rather, they said they are “investigating several joint projects, including joint development of a range of commercial vehicles to better serve the evolving needs of customers globally.”

-However, as the global pickup truck market is significantly smaller than passenger cars, it’s difficult to recuperate this R&D (Research & Development) cost through volume.
-Therefore, many manufacturers share the costs through joint ventures; think Nissan and Mercedes-Benz, Mazda and Isuzu, Mitsubishi and Fiat.
+However, as the global pickup truck market is significantly smaller than passenger cars, it’s difficult to recuperate these research and development costs through volume.
+In the same way that Ford and Volkswagen are planning, many manufacturers share the costs through a joint venture; think Nissan and Mercedes-Benz, Mazda and Isuzu, and Mitsubishi and Fiat.

 This has proven to be quite an issue for Volkswagen.
-The German manufacturer financed its Amarok pickup development by itself but recuperating the costs will take much longer due to its limited availability (the Amarok isn’t sold in either of the world’s largest one-tonne pickup markets; Thailand or USA) and its poor sales performance in the markets where it is present.
-In Europe for example, the Ford Ranger is the best-selling model whereas the Volkswagen Amarok isn’t even in the top five.
+The German manufacturer financed its Amarok pickup development by itself, but recuperating the costs will take much longer due to its limited market availability; the Amarok isn’t sold in either of the world’s largest one-tonne pickup markets, Thailand and the USA.

 “We look forward to exploring with the Volkswagen team in the days ahead how we might work together to better serve the evolving needs of commercial vehicle customers – and much more.”